Social Media Versus Mailing Lists For The Writer

 Social media, like display ads, may remind people that your product (your book) is out there.
 But it probably can't sell as much as a regular email to people interested in your books.

 Because I'm generally writing for other people, I let their marketing teams do their jobs, assist where I can, rely on their email programs to sell books, and then go back to my day job marketing for other people.
 It's not ideal.
 I should probably do more.
-If you want to subscribe to my "newsletter" -- well at this point it is subscribing to this website and you'll get random updates from me once and awhile.
+If you want to subscribe to my "newsletter" -- well at this point I send random updates about new book projects a few times a year.

 I see a lot of newsletters that ask people to subscribe to a social media feed (Facebook, Twitter, Instagram).
 I don't see the opposite nearly as much and I think it's more important.
 Remember that Facebook, Twitter, and Instagram own your followers.
 If any of those sites go away tomorrow ... and they could all go poof tomorrow .... then those followers are gone too.
 If you have a list of subscribed email readers safely downloaded to your computer and backed up elsewhere, that's a list that you own forever.
 Even if your email provider goes away.
 If you think of your reader as your customer, who do you want to own their names and contact information?